 New year, new you?
-Take advantage of the clean slate of a fresh decade and try something you’ve never done before!
+Take advantage of the clean slate of a fresh decade and try something new that you’ve never done before!
 Whether you want to take up a new hobby or expand your palate, there’s no place like Oregon’s Tualatin Valley to do it.

 Tualatin Valley has miles of bike paths for all skill levels.
 If you’re new to cycling, try starting with the family-friendly Banks-Vernonia State Trail.
 The trail is car-free to allow cyclists, joggers, walkers and horseback riders free reign.
 It’s an easy 21-mile trail with pine-scented forests, greenery and more to see along the way.